-Desire to still focus on English Learner performance while also expanding the goal to include supporting all students.
+WASC SELF STUDY: There is a desire to still focus on English Learner performance while also expanding the goal to include supporting all students.
 As part of this goal, need to focus on intervention model, examine support period, and formalize system of tiered intervention and support.
 An ability to leverage our small school nature.

-Additional students entering at high school level with lower level of proficiency: requiring additional supports beyond the supplemental ELD elective, textbooks and materials in Spanish, exploration of bilingual instructional assistants, etc.
+ENGLISH LEARNER: We have a larger number of English Learner students entering at high school level with lower level of proficiency.
+Therefore we need to advocate for additional supports beyond the supplemental ELD elective, textbooks and materials in Spanish.
+In speaking with English Learner students and parents, they request exploring hiring a bilingual instructional assistant and/or contracting with agency to translate work and materials beyond the textbook.